mtake986/Data_strs_final_project/linked_list.md

 ### **Special Case**
 If there was no node in the linked list, all we need to do is to set HEAD and TAIL to NEW_NODE.
 ## **`REMOVING`**
-You should be so confused now and not even want to learn about removing a value from a linked lis, but don't leave!!
+You should be so confused now and not even want to learn about removing a value from a linked list, but don't leave!!
 I promise that removing a value from a linked list is much more simple and easier to understand than inserting.
 So, let's get started.
 * AFTER_NODE is a node after the deleted node.
 * BEFORE_NODE is a node before the deleted node.
 ### **Removing the first value**